The Temple of Damanhur: Aliens, Time Travel and a Neo-Atlantis

 Born from a vision to establish the next Atlantis, infused with a profound and universal ideology, and remarkable works of art, The Damanhur Temple is quite possibly the 8th wonder of the world.

-Damanhur began similarly, but with a bit more mystery.
+Damanhur began with a bit of mystery.
 They built a massive underground temple in secret over 20 years.
 Besides the thousands of tourists that visit every year, the community is siloed, if not proprietary.

 The Magical Allure of Damanhur